apache/nuttx/configs/samd20-xplained/README.txt

          CONFIG_NSH_ARCHINIT=y             : Board has architecture-specific initialization

-       NOTE: If you enable the I/O1 this configuration with SERCOM4 as the console and with the I/O1 module in EXT1, you *must* remove UART jumper.
+       NOTE: If you enable the I/O1 this configuration with SERCOM4 as the console and with the I/O1 module in EXT1, you *must* remove USART jumper.
 Otherwise, you have lookpack on SERCOM4 and NSH will *not* behave very well (since its outgoing prompts also appear as incoming commands).